Mark Rober: Science communication

 Rober has contributed articles to Men's Health, and gave a TEDx presentation in 2015 How to Come Up with Good Ideas and another one entitled The Super Mario Effect – Tricking Your Brain into Learning More.
 He has also made numerous appearances on Jimmy Kimmel Live!, including guest-hosting the show in July 2022.

-In 2018, it was reported that Rober had been secretly working on virtual reality projects for Apple Inc., including the company's on-board entertainment for self-driving cars, for which Rober wrote two virtual reality-related patents.
+In 2018, it was reported that Rober had been secretly working on virtual reality projects for Apple, including the company's on-board entertainment for self-driving cars, for which Rober wrote two virtual reality-related patents.
 Rober worked as a product designer in Apple's Special Projects Group from 2015 to early 2020.
 In 2020, Rober starred in a Discovery Channel hidden-camera show Revengineers alongside Jimmy Kimmel.
 He also starred in the series This is Mark Rober on Discovery.

-In October 2019, MrBeast and Rober released a project labeled #TeamTrees, after a tweet that suggested that MrBeast should plant 20 million trees.
-MrBeast and Rober worked with YouTubers across the globe in an effort to make this come true.
-The goal was to raise $20,000,000 for the Arbor Day Foundation by 2020, while the Arbor Day Foundation would plant one tree for each dollar raised.
-In 2021, he founded #TeamSeas with MrBeast, which raised over $34 million to clean up beaches and seas, along with removing one pound of trash for each dollar donated, with help from The Ocean Cleanup.

-Rober and MrBeast launched Team Water in 2025.
-The project is a collaborative fundraiser that is a follow-up to the Team Trees and Team Seas campaigns.
-By August 2025, over $40 million was raised for WaterAid.
-He is also set to host a Netflix competition in 2026.
-The show is to be produced by Jimmy Kimmel and CrunchLabs.
+Rober is also the host of a Netflix competition which began in 2026.
+The show is produced by Jimmy Kimmel and CrunchLabs.